From My Window

 know him anywhere.

-more mistaken about anything.
+been more mistaken about anything.
 He has given me new insight into a religion that I never understood.
-While I don’t think
+While I don’t

-I’ll be converting anytime soon, I have a much better understanding of what Catholicism is about and what being a priest,
+think I’ll be converting anytime soon, I have a much better understanding of what Catholicism is about and what being

-God and man in their vocations.
-I felt for him as he spoke of losing each of his parents and I laughed with each light-hearted
+choice to serve God and man in their vocations.
+I felt for him as he spoke of losing each of his parents and I laughed with

 A refreshing and uplifting View